globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/docs/ATTACK.md

 * Brute forcing the login screen
 * Brute forcing the coupon validation screen

-Initially, we begin by performing a wrong login attempt to see what the application does in that case, as shown by the image below:
+Initially, we begin the first attack by sending an intentionally wrong login attempt, as shown by the image below:

 <p align="center">
     <img src="attack1.png"/>